get more environmentalists

 politicians listen to voters, and if environmental issues are a low priority for voters, they will be a low priority for policy makers

 Polls show that voters consistently rank environmental issues among their lowest concerns in every election.
 This is a huge problem.
-Politicians listen to voters, and if environmental issues are a low priority for voters, they will be a low priority for policy makers.
+Politicians want to win elections, and if environmental issues are a low priority for voters, they will be a low priority for policy makers.
 Yet polls also show that tens of millions of Americans strongly prioritize progressive environmental policies – the real problem is that these people do not vote.
 Indeed, even in recent nation-wide elections, over 15 million individually identifiable environmentalists have stayed at home on Election Day.
 Therefore, the key to getting powerful environmental policies in place might not be to persuade more Americans to be environmentalists; it may be as simple as getting more of our existing environmentalists to vote.

 bring environmental voter turnout to a tipping point of overwhelming demand for progressive environmental policies